QIWI-API/payments-docs/_splits_en.html.md

 <aside class="warning">The amount of reimbursements to merchants should be equal to the amount charged from the customer's card.</aside>

-In JSON-object `splits` of the response the data on split payments and commissions are present:
+In JSON-object `splits` of the response the data on split payments are present:

 Response field | Type | Description
 ----|------|-------